jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 # Media segments

 Media segments are a type of metadata for media files stored in Jellyfin.
-Unlike chapters, which have no type, media segements can contain type information, allowing different actions based on the type of a given time segment.
+Unlike chapters, which have no type, media segments can contain type information, allowing different actions based on the type of each segment.

+## Getting started

+There's a few steps to follow if you want to use media segments:

+1. Update your server to version 10.10 or above.
+2. First, you'll need one or multiple plugins that can provide media segments.
+Read the [plugins section](#plugin-support) below to find out more.
+3. Run the `Media segment scan` task in the dashboard to create segments immediately, this task also runs automatically in the background.
+4. Enable actions for the different segment types, the way you do this differs per client, but they are generally found in the playback settings of the client.

 ## Types